TetraSsky/CleanCord/README.md

 ## FAQ

 **❓ : Will people know I've hidden servers/folders?**
 - No, this is purely a visual change on your client.
 Others can't see what you've hidden.
-Moreover, there is an option to completely hide the options when right-cliking!
+Moreover, there is an option to completely hide the right-click options in the settings!

 **❓: Do hidden servers still show notifications?**
 - Unfortunately yes, hidden servers will still show notifications or mention counts. (⚠️ This issue is to be fixed in the future ⚠️)